soxlaj/cse15l-lab-reports/lab1.md

 Example with a file:
 ![Image](Web capture_12-1-2024_20529_docs.google.com.jpeg)
 The working directory was the home directory.
-Typing the command “ls lecture1/messages/en-us.txt” as the argument (with the argument being a path to the file), it returns the argument.
+Typing the command “ls lecture1/messages/en-us.txt” as the argument (with the argument being a path to the file), returns the argument.
 Since the ls command is intended to return a list, given that it seems intended for a directory, then a file and its contents won’t be read since it’s the file itself and it does not contain a list of files or folders so by default the command returns the argument given with “ls.”
-There is no evident error but it can be said that it is not a correct/effective use of the command since files don’t contain folders or subsets of other files, so therefore the terminal returns an output of the argument and doesn’t actually does its intended purpose/use.
+There is no evident error but it can be said that it is not a correct/effective use of the command since files don’t contain folders or subsets of other files, therefore the terminal returns an output of the argument and doesn’t actually do its intended purpose/use.

 **Command cat**